 Generac Holdings Inc. Investors: Please contact the Portnoy Law Firm to recover your losses

 LOS ANGELES, Jan.
-12, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Generac Holdings Inc. (“Generac” or “the Company”) (NYSE: GNRC) investors that a lawsuit filed on behalf of investors that purchased securities between April 29, 2021, and November 1, 2022.
+12, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Generac Holdings Inc. ("Generac" or "the Company") GNRC investors that a lawsuit filed on behalf of investors that purchased securities between April 29, 2021, and November 1, 2022.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.